prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   :status 200 OK:
     A tip has been created.
 The backend responds with a `TipCreateConfirmation`
   :status 404 Not Found:
-    The instance is unknown to the backend, expired or was never enabled or the reserve is unknown to the exchange or expired (see detailed status either being TALER_EC_RESERVE_STATUS_UNKNOWN or
+    The instance is unknown to the backend.
-    TALER_EC_TIP_AUTHORIZE_INSTANCE_UNKNOWN or
-    TALER_EC_TIP_AUTHORIZE_INSTANCE_DOES_NOT_TIP or
-    TALER_EC_TIP_AUTHORIZE_RESERVE_EXPIRED.
   :status 412 Precondition Failed:
-    The tip amount requested exceeds the available reserve balance for tipping.
+    The tip amount requested exceeds the available reserve balance for tipping, or the instance was never configured for tipping.
+  :status 424 Failed Dependency:
+    We are unable to process the request because of a problem with the exchange.
+    Likely returned with an "exchange-code" in addition to a "code" and an "exchange-http-status" in addition to our own HTTP status.
+Also may include the full exchange reply to our request under "exchange-reply".
+    Naturally, those diagnostics may be omitted if the exchange did not reply at all, or send a completely malformed response.
+  :status 503 Service Unavailable:
+    We are unable to process the request, possibly due to misconfiguration or disagreement with the exchange (it is unclear which party is to blame).
+    Likely returned with an "exchange-code" in addition to a "code" and an "exchange-http-status" in addition to our own HTTP status.
+Also may include the full exchange reply to our request under "exchange-reply".

   .. ts:def:: TipCreateRequest